Hideaway (U.S. Senate): Use

 While a member of the Senate, Lyndon Johnson amassed no fewer than five hideaways.

 Senators use hideaways to prepare for Senate sessions, take naps, or conduct private or confidential meetings.
 Senator Daniel Webster, a senator from Massachusetts in the mid-19th century, stocked his hideaway with a private wine collection.
 Mid-20th century senator Allen J. Ellender of Louisiana installed a kitchen in his hideaway where he enjoyed cooking Creole dishes and praline candies.

 Historically, male Senate members have also used hideaways to engage in private sexual liaisons with their mistresses.
 Bill Moyers recounts one instance of an unnamed senator "stashing" his mistress in a hideaway so well-hidden that it took him several hours to locate her again.
 During his tenure in the Senate, Lyndon Johnson amassed no fewer than five hideaways where he would receive women.
 Senator Bob Packwood of Oregon, meanwhile, is alleged to have sexually assaulted a woman in his hideaway.

+A number of senators used them to hide during the January 6, 2021, insurrection of the U.S. Capitol Building.